antoinecomp/qasolver/README.md

 Finally you need to import the `requirements.txt` file with `pip install -r requirements.txt` you can use a virtual environment, it is my personal recommendation.

 Then, you're all set and can launch `jupyter notebook` from the repository.
 Before hurrying to the unsupervised and supervised methods make sure that you have created your embeddings first !

+## Documentation

+If you're a bookworm that needs to read how all of this is done :

+ 1. Start with [Stanford Question Answering Datatset 2.0 paper](https://arxiv.org/pdf/1806.03822.pdf) about the dataset and the contest they set up.
+ 2. Follow with [Alvina Swalin's article on towardsdatascience](https://towardsdatascience.com/building-a-question-answering-system-part-1-9388aadff507), where she explains her attempt and her features.
+ 3. Read my [ongoing Master dissertation on this project](https://www.overleaf.com/read/xgkqdjfswtgz).
+I tried to formalize the project and the features with solid mathematical definitions of her attempts and their limits in front of this new dataset.

 ## Support